morrislab-pc/lab_website/content/tutorials/Using_git.md

 ---
 date: '2021-11-10'
 draft: false
-image: img/portfolio/Git-Logo-2Color.png
+image: img/tutorials/Git-Logo-2Color.png
 showonlyimage: false
 title: Git Tutorial
 weight: 0
 slug: git-tutorial
 ---

-What is git?

-Git is a **version control system**.
+Git is a [version control system](https://about.gitlab.com/topics/version-control/).
 It maintains a history of all changes made to your files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
-The changes are stored in a special database called “repository”

 <!--more-->